Arugam Bay, Beach Sri Lanka

 Stay Golden

-Not only do they have a wide variety of yoga classes running seven days a week, their yoga shala also has the most gorgeous ocean view.
+Not only do they offer a wide variety of yoga classes running seven days a week, but their yoga shala also boasts the most gorgeous ocean view.

 There really was nothing better than being able to do a yoga class whilst listening to the sound of waves in the background.